raquelribeiro/Getting-and-Cleaning-Data-Course/README.md

 #### How to create a tidy data set

+* **Create a directory in your system called sem3 and use it as destfile when you download the data set**
 * **Download the data from the repository, unzip it and load the files into your R working directory;**
 * **Install the following packages: plyr, dplyr, readr**
 * **Run the script available in this repo;**